Something the Lord Made: Cast

-Film background
+Production

-A man who in life avoided the limelight, Thomas remained virtually unknown outside the circle of Hopkins surgeons he trained.
-Thomas' story was first brought to public attention by Washington writer Katie McCabe, who learned of his work with Blalock on the day of his death in a 1985 interview with a prominent Washington, D.C. surgeon who described Thomas as "an absolute legend."
-McCabe's 1989 Washingtonian magazine article on Thomas, "Like Something the Lord Made", generated widespread interest in the story and inspired the making of a 2003 public television documentary on Thomas and Blalock, "Partners of the Heart."
+A man who in life avoided the limelight, Vivien Thomas remained virtually unknown outside the circle of Johns Hopkins surgeons he trained.
+Thomas' story was first brought to public attention by Washingtonian writer Katie McCabe, who learned of his work with Blalock on the day of his death in a 1985 interview with a prominent Washington, D.C. surgeon who described Thomas as "an absolute legend."
+McCabe's 1989 magazine article on Thomas, "Like Something the Lord Made", generated widespread interest in the story and inspired the making of a 2003 public television documentary on Thomas and Alfred Blalock, Partners of the Heart.
 A Washington, D.C. dentist, Irving Sorkin, discovered McCabe's article and brought it to Hollywood, where it was developed into the film.

 The film was shot in part in the historic Warfield Complex, Hubner, and T Buildings of the Springfield Hospital Center in Sykesville, Maryland.
-It was also partially shot on location on the East Homewood and Homewood campuses of Johns Hopkins.
+It was also partially shot on location on the East Homewood and Homewood campuses of Johns Hopkins University.